AdriZonari/FizzBuzz/README.md

 # FizzBuzz
-A JS code to select elements in an array and change them
+A JS function to select elements in an array and change them